ourchurchtoo/website/src/posts/2021-11-26-church-on-the-boulvard.md

   - relationships
 category: Poetry
-short_description: "Our creative editor and lead artist Nat Iwata shares a poem about the church that was formative to his childhood. "
+short_description: "Our creative editor and lead artist Nat Iwata shares a poem about the church imagery formative to his childhood. "
 ---
 It started with pews\
 rows of dust soaked seats stapled to worn wood\